pajhiwo/python_help/linting.md

 does not support config in `pyproject.toml`.
 Config has to be placed in `.flake8` file

 # Including in the pipeline
-Using PyCharm is not a go as it cannot be used
+Using PyCharm is not a go as it cannot be used in CI
+1. Script that can do 2 things:
+	* check linting using flake8 with  plugins.
+To be run in CI and fails the job/stage if there are some
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1OTQ4ODczMSwtMTkxMDA2NTY5MywtMj
+eyJoaXN0b3J5IjpbLTM4ODQzNTE5NSwtMTkxMDA2NTY5MywtMj
 A4ODc0NjYxMl19
 -->